k8thekat/GatekeeperV2/COMMANDS.md

     - **ATTENTION**: Default is `on` for Chat and Console functionality.
 - `/server console off (server)` - Turns off the console for the AMP Dedicated server.
     - **CAUTION**: Turning the console `off` will disable Server Chat and Console interactions.
-- `/server channel (server,channel)` - Sets the Discord Channel for the AMP Dedicated Server Console to output to.
+- `/server console channel (server,channel)` - Sets the Discord Channel for the AMP Dedicated Server Console to output to.
     - **TIP**: You can type commands in the set channel similar to typing in AMP Console web GUI.
 - `/server console filter (server,flag)` - Set Console filtering for the AMP Dedicated server.
     - **TIP**: Setting this to True will still display login/disconnect events, achievements, chat messages, console commands and anything else deemed important.